WaddlertheDee/BabaPlanet/README.md

 (Added Part 1 of Cloud Cottages)

 ## To Download
-Go into the Babaplanet.zip file and click "view raw"
+Go into the Babaplanet0.2.zip file and click "view raw"